JetBrains/intellij-community/python/helpers/pydev/pycharm-readme.txt

 The sources in this folder are PyCharm version of the debugger PyDev.Debugger.
-They should be in sync, so after testing all commits should be backported to the original repo.
+They should be in sync, so after testing all commits should be back-ported to the original repo.

 How to do it?